 Time for another edition of “Allison in Madison,” and this entry will be one part City of Madison highlight, one part dive into the deep recessions of my memory bank.
 I’ll start with a little teaser question for you: How would you think the site pictured below would connect to one the greatest, most popular, and legendary entertainers of all time?
 (No spoilers from the Madison audience, please!)

 My mother was a pre-teen when Elvis first hit it big, and I recall her record collection having quite a few Elvis albums she amassed during her teenage years (early half of the 1960s).
-Mom never saw him perform in person, she was still on a little bit of an Elvis kick by the mid-1970s, turning up the volume whenever a song of his (old or new) played on the radio or watching any of his films on TV whenever one was broadcast.
+Mom never saw him perform in person, but just the same she was still on an Elvis kick by the mid-1970s, turning up the volume whenever a song of his (old or new) played on the radio or watching any of his films on TV whenever one was broadcast.
 Even as an 8-year-old, I had a firm understanding of how Mom still loved Elvis.

 Needless to say, Elvis Presley’s death and memory triggered a lot of emotion and fondness in those who enjoyed is music, then and now.
 Which brings me back to that photo, and that question about how Elvis Presley ties into the location in question.
 Here it is again: